Oral Histories of the NYS Bench & Bar

 Expanding Upon Our Oral History Project

-The Society has produced the following videos which relate to the themes addressed in the Society’s Oral History Project, reflecting contributions to New York’s jurisprudence.
+The Society has produced the following videos and materials which relate to the themes addressed in the Society’s Oral History Project, reflecting contributions to New York’s jurisprudence.

 A Mini-Oral History of Hon.
 Paul G. Feinman, 1960-2021